 • Can they produce in the grammages and blends you target?

-• Do they accept an initial order with a reasonable MOQ?
+• Do they accept a first order with a reasonable MOQ?

-• Do they offer a written standard schedule (proto – pre-prod – prod – QC – shipping)?
+• Do they offer a written typical schedule (proto – pre-prod – prod – QC – shipping)?

-• Do they provide workshop photos/videos, certificates, and test reports?
+• Do they provide you with workshop photos/videos, certificates, and test reports?

 Test and Adjust Prototypes